 You won’t get the kind of image quality as you would from the likes of the much pricier Fujifilm X100F or the Leica Q2, but what you do get is an excellent, flexible camera for a reasonable price.
 That you can take the Panasonic TZ200 anywhere with you easily is a bonus.
 If you like the basic idea but your budget won’t stretch this far, you may also want to look at the previous TZ100/ZS100 model, which has a similar concept, but a tidier price.

-Best value choice
+Best compact cameras for value

 The Canon PowerShot G7X Mark II gets our vote here.
 It may be one of the oldest cameras on test, which is partly why it doesn’t have all the latest tech on board.
 However, it Canon gets all the basics right, delivers strong images and offers great value for money.